ehendrix23/tesla_dashcam/README.rst

     - Fixed: Traceback when invalid output path (none-existing) is provided or when unable to create target folder in given path.
     - Fixed: Including sub dirs did not work correctly, it would only grab the 1st folder.
     - Fixed: When using monitor, if . was provided as source then nothing would be processed.
 Now it will process everything as intended.

 TODO
 ----

 * Allow exclusion of camera(s) in output (i.e. don't include right, or don't include front, ...).
 * Implement option to crop individual camera output
 * Provide option to copy or move from source to output folder before starting to process
-* Allow for scanning if there are new folders and process if there are
 * Develop method to run as a service with --monitor option
 * GUI Front-end
 * Support drag&drop of video folder (supported in Windows now, MacOS not yet)